Kami/node-rproxy/README.md

 * `authentication.apiKey` - API key.
 * `restkin.url` - URL to the RESTkin HTTP endpoint

+### Other

+This middleware propagates parent trace ID in the request header called `x-b3-traceid` to the backend server.

+This ID can be used by the backend server to attach other child traces to it.

 # Running lint and tests

 By default tests are automatically run on every commit on [Travis-ci](http://travis-ci.org).